crystallabs/virtualtime/README.md

 ### Days in Month and Year

+As mentioned above, `VirtualTime` is aware of the number of days in months and years when `Time` objects are involved.

-For `VirtualTime` objects, helper functions `days_in_month` and `days_in_year` return `0`.
+But for `VirtualTime` objects which do not necessarily have the month or year value specified, helper functions `days_in_month` and `days_in_year` return `0`.

-As a consequence, when matching `VirtualTime`s to other `VirtualTime`s, any negative values remain negative and are matched directly.
+As a consequence, when matching `VirtualTime`s to other `VirtualTime`s, any negative values (such as `day: -1`) remain negative (i.e. not converted to actual values) and are matched directly.

 This choice was made because it is only possible to know the number of days in a month if both `year` and `month` are defined and contain integers.
 If they are not both defined, or they contain a value of any other type (e.g. a range `2023..2030`), it is ambiguous or indeterminable what the exact value should be.

-So comparing VTs to VTs is always done without conversion of negative values.
+So comparing VTs to VTs is always done without the conversion of negative values to actual values.

 ### Unsupported Comparisons